m0wfo/netty-guice/README.md

-A Guice module that creates and exposes Timer, ClientBootstrap, ServerBootstrap, and ConnectionlessBootstrap
+A Guice module that creates and exposes ClientBootstrap, ServerBootstrap, and ConnectionlessBootstrap.
+All pools and channel factories are shared between created bootstraps; shutdown hooks are registered.

 Get It
 ------